 This means parents shouldn’t panic if their teen seems lonely.
 After all, every teen has conflicts and separates from friends now and then, Rothweiler stresses.
 But keep an eye on it.
 If loneliness persists and your teenager seems troubled for two weeks or longer, it may be cause for concern, he cautions.

-Factors that Influence Loneliness
+Factors that Help Understand Loneliness

 1. Personality Types